 - Origins: Whiskey has roots in Ireland and Scotland, where it was first made in the Middle Ages.
 It was initially used for medicinal purposes but soon became a popular drink among the general population.

 - American Whiskey: In the late 17th and early 18th centuries, many Irish and Scottish settlers brought whiskey-making techniques to America.
 Over time, American whiskey developed its own unique characteristics, with bourbon becoming particularly popular.

 - Prohibition: In 1920, the U.S. implemented the 18th Amendment to the Constitution, which prohibited the production, sale, and transportation of alcohol.
 This significantly impacted the whiskey industry, forcing many distilleries to shut down and pushing production underground.

 - Post-Prohibition: After Prohibition was repealed in 1933, the whiskey industry slowly regained footing, with distilleries again producing whiskey legally.
-The industry continued to grow over the next several decades, with new technologies and techniques introduced to improve whiskey’s quality and consistency.
+The industry grew over the next several decades, introducing new technologies and techniques to improve whiskey’s quality and consistency.